 Christophe Claramunt's home page

-in the United Kingdom and senior researcher at the Swiss Federal Institute of Technology
+and a senior scientist in GIS at the Swiss Federal Institute of Technology

 - Spatio-temporal models and theories.
-I am interested in alternative models of space, from the application of naive geography principles to computational models.
+I am interested in alternative models of space, from the application of intuitive to computational models.

 - Semantic and cognitive-based GIS, e.g., modelling of navigation knowledge and landscape perception in urban spaces and built environments.

 - WEB, wireless and GIS systems, from the development of location-based systems to the spatial analysis of the WEB, when considered as a social network.

 I am an associate editor of the International Journal of Geographical Information Science (IJGIS) that provides a forum for the exchange of original ideas, approaches, methods and experiences in the rapidly growing field of geographical information science (GIScience).

 I also serve in the editorial boards of the Computers Environment and Urban Systems (CEUS), Journal of Spatial information Science (JOSIS), Journal of location-based services (JLBS), Annals of GIS, Geo-Spatial Information Science, International Journal of Geographic Information Systems, ISPRS International Journal of Geo-Information, Geomatics, Revue Internationale de Géomatique, Revista Cartográfica, Ciencia e Ingenieria Neogranadina and Geofocus.

 In the time of the covid-19 pandemic I have partly re-oriented my research towards the study of the diffuion of that deadly virus through maritime transportations with sevveral colleagues from the Shanghai Maritime University (cf. recent paper published